 • The qualification level, such as BTEC or GCSE

-Example education section for a disability support worker
+Example of education for a disability support worker CV

 Southampton College of Further Education, 2012